Building a Bike Riding Community

 Our map is a great aid in helping you cycle around Launceston.
 For the first time, all the off and on- bike trails and bike lanes are displayed in one simple and easy-to-read map.
 You can download it by clicking on the view link just below !!.

 PIcture courtesy of Chris Grose and On Your Bike Tours

-If you would like to be on our mailing list to receive out newsletters and other emails regarding events please click to signup today.
-Keep up to date on local cycling news with TBug
+If you would like to be on our mailing list to receive our regular email updates regarding all things TBUG please click to signup today.

-Tbug takes road safety very seriously.
-We believe that bike riders just like drivers have an obligation to obey all road rules and other related laws such always wearing a helmet and using lights.
+TBUG takes safety very seriously.
+We believe that bike riders just like drivers have an obligation to obey all rules and other related laws such always wearing a helmet and using lights.
 Responsible behaviour on the part of cyclists is a is a vital part of developing a stronger bike culture in our region.

-For example Tbug has worked closely with other organisations such as Cycling Tasmania, Bicycle Network and Cycling South to lobby the state government to agree that bikes can be ridden across pedestrian crossings.
+For example TBUG has worked closely with other organisations such as Bicycle Network, the Tasmanian Bicycle Council and Cycling South to lobby the state government to agree that bikes can be ridden across pedestrian crossings.
 For further details click here

 You are not permitted to ride within 2 metres of the rear of a moving motor vehicle continuously for more than 200m.
 Riders are not permitted to be towed by another vehicle or hold onto a moving vehicle.

 To be more visible on the cyclists you are allowed to ride to the front of queued traffic and ride 2 abreast.
 Be patient and use common sense.